Present a Pitch in the Social Impact Labs

-If my social enterprise pitch is accepted for oral presentation, what are the next steps?
+If my social impact pitch is accepted for oral presentation, what are the next steps?

 - The abstract author will be notified that their abstract has been reviewed and accepted for presentation at the conference.

-- The author will be required to submit social enterprise pitch presenter agreement in order to confirm their intent to give an oral presentation at the conference.
+- The author will be required to submit social impact pitch presenter agreement in order to confirm their intent to give an oral presentation at the conference.

 - Accepted presenters must adhere to deadlines and guidelines, and they must promptly respond to communication.

-What should be included in the social enterprise pitch presentation at the conference?
+What should be included in the social impact pitch presentation at the conference?

 If you are accepted to present at the conference, you should include all of the important items in your abstract: problem, solution, innovation, evidence-base, impact, management and financing as well as the stage of your idea and your "ask".
 When you are creating and practicing your presentation, you should consider what you hope to learn from the experience.
 What type of ideas/plans and obstacles are you currently working through?
 What type of people do you hope to connect with at the conference and during your session?
 The answers to these questions may help you to highlight certain aspect of your pitch and de-emphasize others.